TitansProductions/tp_ranch/README.md

 ## __Custom Props / Objects:__

-We personally use SPOONI `Spooni_Stables_pack` and `Spooni_Stables2` which are the best custom streamed objects to be used for creating ranches.
-As mentioned above, if you already have those or you buy them from SPOONI, you can use https://github.com/TitansProductions/tp_objectloader which is our objectloader for placing objects to the desired positions without streaming but only through a configuration file.
+We personally use SPOONI `Spooni_Stables_pack` and `Spooni_Stables2` which are the best custom props / objects to be used for creating ranches.

 ## __Create new ranch areas:__